Teenage Tales of Queen via Ten Objects

 1. The release of the Raw Sessions CD as part of the News of the World fortieth anniversary package in 2017 solved the mystery of these lines, which appear on the album’s lyric sheet but not in the song itself: they were sung by Freddie in an unused vocal take.

-2. The documentary footage shot by Whistle Test in autumn 1977 was, of course, never shown.
+2. Documentary footage of Queen shot by Whistle Test in autumn 1977 was, of course, never shown.
 There is footage on YouTube of Annie Nightingale talking on the telephone with Brian from America during the Jazz tour.

 3. This is documented in Brian’s marvellous book, Queen in 3-D.